Ryan Cain was hired as the Owls head coach in May 2016, after serving one year as interim head coach.

 During the 2015-16 season, he led the Owls to a 20-11 record and an 8-6 mark in the LEC, as well as the No. 3 seed in the Little East Conference tournament.
 Working through several injuries this year, Cain and the Owls won their second consecutive Little East Conference tournament championship, and reached the round of 16 in the NCAA tournament for the first time in nine years.
 Keene State finished with a national ranking of No. 22 in the final d3hoops.com poll that season.

 Under his watch, several Owls have received LEC All-Conference honors, including Matt Ozzella, Ty Nichols, Nate Howard, and Nate Stitchell.
-Howard signed a professional contract to play in Canada, and Stitchell is currently a member of the KSC coaching staff.
+Nichols became the school's all-time leading scorer in January of 2019 and was later named the program's fourth All-American, by both d3hoops and the NABC, and the d3hoops.com Northeast Region Player of the Year.
+Additionally, Howard signed a professional contract to play in Canada.

 Cain came to Keene from Worcester Polytechnic Institute, where he spent 12 years as both a player and a coach.
 One of the greatest players in WPI history, Cain is the Engineers’ all-time leading scorer and led the Engineers to four New England Women’s and Men’s Athletic Conference (NEWMAC) regular season championships and a pair of NEWMAC tournament titles.
 The Engineers reached the NCAA tournament in Cain’s final three years as a player (2005-07), including the Sweet 16 in 2005.